 Approach

-Integral Coaching®, Carl Jung’s Depth Psychology, the Tavistock Process Approach, Mindfulness, and Yoga underlie my work as a Leadership and Personal Development Coach, which I combine with my qualifications and experience in business, psychology and mental health.
+Integral Coaching®, Carl Jung’s Depth Psychology, Presence Based Coaching, Internal Family Systems, Mindfulness, and Yoga underlie my work as a Leadership and Personal Development Coach, which I combine with my qualifications and experience in business, psychology and mental health.

 My coaching services are an integration of my knowledge, experiences and personal and professional development up to this point in my life.
 A consistent thread weaved throughout is my dedication to deep work, practice, intentionality, professionalism and integrity.
 I care deeply about partnering with my clients to make progress on what matters to them.